-> Regardless of your family’s net worth, a trust will enable you to better control and protect your assets.
-“Trusts are vital to help support people throughout their lifetimes and to put plans in place for the next generation,” says Nancy Hermann, senior vice president and regional trust manager at U.S. Bank.
+Regardless of your family’s net worth, a trust will enable you to better control and protect your assets.
+“Trusts are vital to help support people throughout their lifetimes and to put plans in place for the next generation,” says Nora Garvey, senior vice president and regional trust manager at U.S. Bank.

-> If you don’t already have a relationship with your bank, that’s okay.
+If you don’t already have a relationship with your bank, that’s okay.
 Simply reach out to a personal banker and request a referral to help with estate planning.

-> Your financial professional can help make sure everyone is working together on your behalf.
-“When you involve professionals in the process, you essentially create a road map for everyone involved,” Hermann says.
+Your financial professional can help make sure everyone is working together on your behalf.
+“When you involve professionals in the process, you essentially create a road map for everyone involved,” Garvey says.

-> Successfully navigating family dynamics and establishing your trust plan is an important financial accomplishment.
+Successfully navigating family dynamics and establishing your trust plan is an important financial accomplishment.
 While the process may seem daunting at times, keep moving forward.
 Rely on your team of professionals to coach your family through the process and try to view the experience as a way to draw your family even closer together.

 The bottom line, says Garvey, is for families to stick with it.
 “It’s worth the minimal investment of time to establish your trust plan,” she says.
 “The result is being able to enjoy the immense peace of mind that comes with having a trust in place.”